timofann/graph-algorithms/README.md

 You need to find the shortest path that goes through all vertices of the graph at least once, followed by a return to the original vertex.
 As a result, the function should return the `TsmResult` structure described below:
     ```cpp
     struct TsmResult {
-        int* vertices;    // an array with the route you are looking for (with the vertex traverse order)
+        int* vertices;    // an array with the route you are looking for (with the vertex traverse order).
+Instead of int* you can use std::vector<int>
         double distance;  // the length of this route
     }
     ```